algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/weeklyReport2.md

 ## Challenges & Risks

 - Learn how to use the technologies chosen
-- Create a pleasure MockUp for the client
+- Create a pleasure mock-up for the client

 ---